-This document lists the best practices for cloning a Symantec Endpoint Protection 12.1.x client in either a physical or virtual environment.
-If you do not follow these best practices, then cloned Endpoint Protection clients have duplicate identifiers, which result in problems with management and reporting.
+This document lists the best practices for cloning a Symantec Endpoint Protection (SEP) 12.1/14 client in either a physical, or virtual, environment.
+If you do not follow these best practices, then cloned Endpoint Protection clients will have duplicate identifiers, which will result in problems with management and inaccuracies in reporting.

 These instructions are for Windows clients; for Macintosh clients, see Related Articles.

-- Install the operating system, applications, and patches.
+- Install the operating system, needed applications, and all relevant patches.

-- Install the Symantec Endpoint Protection client and update the definitions.
+- Install the Endpoint Protection client and update with the latest available definitions.

-This tool removes all Symantec Endpoint Protection client identifiers and leave the Symantec Endpoint Protection services stopped.
-Using this tool should be the last step in the image preparation process, before running sysprep and/or shutting down the system.
-If the system reboots or the Symantec Endpoint Protection client services restart, then new identifiers are generated and you must run the tool again before cloning.
+This tool removes all Symantec Endpoint Protection client identifiers and leaves the Symantec Endpoint Protection services stopped.
+Using this tool should be the last step in the image preparation process, before running Sysprep and/or shutting down the system.
+Shut down the system after running clone prep; do not restart.
+If the system or the Symantec Endpoint Protection client services are restarted, then new identifiers are generated and you must run the tool again before cloning.

-The ClientSideClonePrepTool does not run silently, but the following steps may be scripted as a silent alternative.
+The ClientSideClonePrepTool does not run silently, but you can script the following steps as a silent alternative.
 If you script these steps, you must disable Tamper Protection on the Symantec Endpoint Protection client.

-- Delete all instances of sephwid.xml and communicator.dat on file system.
+- Delete all instances of sephwid.xml and communicator.dat on the file system.
 Possible locations:

 C:\Program Files\Common Files\Symantec Shared\HWID\